MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 #### Users’ chat behavior

 Different game features will drive varying chat density.
-For example, the game lobby, during the game session, and end-of-game wrap-up are areas where game chat is engaged.
+For example - the game lobby during the game session, and end-of-game wrap-up are areas where game chat is engaged.
 However, the types of discussion change to meet the objectives of the screen.
 Knowing the type of discussion can help gauge whether a conversation window is critical or optional to gameplay needs.

 ![Users Chat](media/users-chat.jpg)